jlemanski1/BMI-Calculator/README.md

 ## Roadmap

 See the [open issues](https://github.com/jlemanski1/BMI-Calculator/issues) for a list of proposed features (and known issues).
+You can also check out the [project board](https://github.com/jlemanski1/BMI-Calculator/projects/1)

 <!-- CONTRIBUTING -->
 ## Contributing